|Type of record:||Find Spot|

 |Name:||Bronze Age cauldron and flesh hook|

 A Bronze Age bronze cauldron was found during ploughing.
 The upper part was broken by the plough but fragments including the two handles were retrieved.
-Inside the more complete lower part of the cauldron was a Bronze Age bronze flesh hook with part of its wooden handle still intact.
+Inside the more complete lower part of the cauldron was a Bronze Age bronze fleshhook with part of its wooden handle still intact.
 The hollow in which the cauldron was placed may have been deliberately lined with reeds.
-The results of radiocarbon dating on the wooden handle of one fleshook indicated that the implement could be middle Neolithic in date.
+The results of radiocarbon dating on the wooden handle of one fleshhook indicated that the implement was of Middle Bronze Age date.

 Images - none

 |Grid Reference:||TL 6949 9085|